Skip to Main Content

 • Energy Bar Association

 *Michael works remotely and is licensed in Indiana, practicing in Indianapolis, IN.
-Contact Michael via e-mail or phone for in-person or virtual meetings.
-Use our Washington, DC office address for mail/deliveries only.
+Contact Michael via email or phone for in-person or virtual meetings.
+Use the Washington, DC office address for mail/deliveries only.

 2023 Pro Bono Contributor